-What better way to say “I love you” this week than with chocolate?
+What better way to say “I love you” this season than with chocolate?
 Plunge a spoon into one of these warm, gooey cakes, and you’ll find chocolate bliss.
 They are incredibly versatile, too.
-Dress these up with scoops of chocolate or vanilla ice cream, or top with sliced poached pears or blood orange segments and a dollop of crème fraîche.
+Dress them up with scoops of chocolate or vanilla ice cream, or top with sliced poached pears or blood orange segments and a dollop of crème fraîche.

 Warm Molten Chocolate Cakes

-Bake the cakes until they are puffed and the tops are cracked, about 13 minutes.
+- Bake the cakes until they are puffed and the tops are cracked, about 13 minutes.
 The inside of the cracks will look very wet.
 Remove from the oven and serve.
 Or, run a small knife around the inside of each ramekin and invert the cakes onto plates.
-Serves 6.

 Find more mouthwatering ways to end a meal in our cookbook Dessert of the Day, by Kim Laidlaw.